 Our meals are served family style allowing the children to serve themselves, further developing their self-regulation skills.
+Infants under 12 months of age are fed in accordance with written instructions from a parent of the child.
+We will work with parents to assist in transitioning children onto table foods and our centre menu in readiness for their move to the toddler program.

 All BrightPath Centres are Nut Free and Allergy Aware environments.